 Lily looked down at her son as he began to drift off to sleep.
 "He's a beautiful boy."

-Lily grinned as she watched her now one-year-old son reach a small hand up in to grab the plastic keys she dangled above his head.
+Lily grinned as she watched her now one-year-old son reach a chubby hand up in to grab the plastic keys she dangled above his head.
 He let out a squeal as he finally managed to grab them, though the effort made him roll backwards onto the rug.

 While he may have been an unimpressive newborn, almost anyone who saw Howard Potter now would call him adorable.
 Not that anyone actually saw him—James and Lily had not allowed anyone else to see him, not even Sirius.
 The man had been sad but had trusted them.